Leadership in Ubiquitin Drug Discovery

-Several of Progenra's scientists and collaborators have been trained in leading ubiquitin laboratories, and they continue to develop first in class breakthrough small molecule drug candidates with in vivo proof of concept.
-It is clear that ubiquitin is not only a tag for protein degradation, but also a regulator of the cellular location or activity of extant proteins in ways that can be exploited therapeutically.
-Progenra’s scientists are continually incorporating newly uncovered roles for ubiquitin into the company's technology.
+Several Progenra scientists and collaborators were trained in leading ubiquitin laboratories, and they continue to develop first in class breakthrough small molecule drug candidates with in vivo proof of concept.
+Ubiquitin is not only a tag for protein degradation, but also a regulator of the cellular location or activity of extant proteins in ways that can be exploited therapeutically.
+We are continually incorporating newly uncovered roles for ubiquitin into Progenra’s technology.
+We are continually incorporating newly uncovered roles for ubiquitin, including E3 ligase based PROTACs, into Progenra’s technology.

-Progenra’s biology team, coupled with in-house medicinal chemistry and Progenra’s Discovery Network, enable the discovery and development of clinical candidates both internally and with partners, and to that end we maintain active programs in cancer, cardiovascular disease, inflammation, neurodegenerative diseases, and orphan diseases such as cystic fibrosis.
+Progenra’s biologists, medicinal chemists, and external network enable the discovery and development of clinical candidates in cancer, cardiovascular disease, inflammation, neurodegenerative diseases, and orphan diseases such as cystic fibrosis.